LennyTheIntern/TPU_accelerated_rasPi3_aimbot_valorant/README.md

 TPU accelerated Rasperrypi Aimbot
-For More explination on this project watch: https://www.youtube.com/watch?v=QpvwjC1_Luo

 This project was made to expose that an object detection aimbot can run on a raspberry pi.